St Paul's Church, Truro: History

 The north aisle was added in 1889 and the church reopened on 27 June 1889.

 The tower was completed by Edmund Harold Sedding in 1910.

 The church is noted for its stained glass scheme by Lavers, Barraud and Westlake.

+Closure and planned demolition

 The church closed in 2007 after significant structural problems were identified in the quinquennial survey.
 With an estimated repair bill of £1,000,000, the congregation decided to move to alternative premises.

+In 2018, the Church of England announced that the church was too expensive to repair.
+Following a public hearing in September 2025, Church Commissioners announced that the building is to be demolished.

 Organ

 The church contained an organ by Hele and Co.
 A specification of the organ can be found on the National Pipe Organ Register.